 Complete all courses listed below unless otherwise indicated.
 Also complete any corequisite labs, recitations, clinicals, or tools courses where specified.

 |SOCL 1101||Introduction to Sociology||4|

-An intermediate- or advanced-level elective may be substituted for Research Methods in Sociology (SOCL 2321) if taken for your major.
+An intermediate- or advanced-level SOCL elective may be substituted for Research Methods in Sociology (SOCL 2321) with departmental approval.

 |SOCL 2300||Social Theory||4|

 |Complete two courses in the following range:||8|

 Intermediate-/Advanced-Level Required Elective

 SOCL 3400 to SOCL 4599